 Radio remote attached to a belt

-During the dragging of the tree trunks, it is important to position them correctly on the splitter.
-By means of a belt-clip, the operator can attach the remote to his belt.
+When dragging the tree trunks, it is essential to position them correctly on the splitter.
+Using a belt-clip, the operator can attach the remote to his belt.
 This makes it easier for him to use the remote control when required to adjust the position of the tree trunk.
 He can now operate the winch to pull the tree trunk and position it as desired without going back and forth to the splitting machine.
 Thus, having a Tyro remote is a definite plus in terms of comfort and convenience, with a positive effect on productivity.